Dereksh/GDP-ETFs-and-a-Model-Portfolio/README.md

    * Create a Jupyter Notebook describing the data exploration and cleanup process.
    * Illustrate the final data analysis on Jupyter Notebook.
    * Save PNG images of visualizations in .readme file.
    * Use one new Python library that hasn't been covered in class.
+     * scypy
+     * scipy.stats
+     * statmodels.formula.api
+     * math

 # Files
   * [GDP Data.csv](Data/gdp_data.csv)